Stallings graphs for quasi-convex subgroups: Effective computation

-Let $H\le G$ be finitely generated and quasi-convex.
-We saw in Section~\ref{sec: solving the membership problem} how to compute a reduced rooted graph $(\Gamma,1)$ which is Stallings-like for $H$ with respect to $L$.
+Let $G$ be a group equipped with a rational structure $(G,L)$, where $L$-repr\-es\-ent\-atives are computable.
+Let $H\le G$ be a quasi-convex subgroup.
+We saw in Section~\ref{sec: computing a Stallings-like graph} how to compute a Stallings-like graph for $H$ with respect to $L$, under appropriate hypotheses.
+In this section, we assume that we are given such a graph $(\Gamma,1)$.

-By Proposition~\ref{prop: Stallings minimal}, there exists a morphism of labeled rooted graphs $\phi\colon (\Gamma,1) \to (\Schreier(G,H),H)$.
-The proof of that proposition, together with the solution of the membership problem in $H$ (Corollary~\ref{membership problem for quasi-convex}) actually gives an effective way to compute $\phi(\Gamma)$: if $u_p$ is the label of a path from 1 to vertex $p$ in $\Gamma$, it suffices to identify in $\Gamma$ vertices $p$ and $q$ whenever $\mu(u_pu_q\inv) \in H$, and fold.
+By Proposition~\ref{prop: Stallings minimal}, there exists a morphism of labeled rooted graphs $\phi$ from $(\Gamma,1)$ to $(\Schreier(G,H),H)$.
+The proof of that proposition, together with the solution of the membership problem in $H$ (Lemma~\ref{lm: weak Stallings graph implies membership problem}) actually gives an effective way to compute $\phi(\Gamma)$: if $u_p$ is the label of a path from 1 to vertex $p$ in $\Gamma$, it suffices to identify in $\Gamma$ vertices $p$ and $q$ whenever $\mu(u_pu_q\inv) \in H$, and fold.

 The resulting reduced rooted graph, $(\phi(\Gamma),H)$ is again Stallings-like for $H$ with respect to $L$.
 Indeed, as a subgraph of $\Schreier(G,H)$, its loops at $H$ are all in $\mu\inv(H)$.
 Moreover, since every $L$-representative of an element of $H$ labels a loop at 1 in $\Gamma$, it also labels a loop at $H$ in $\phi(\Gamma)$.